-I had been reflecting for a while now about how I feel about turning forty years old in what seems like a blink, or faster.
-I went back and forth about what I was going to write today.
-Initially, I had decided on a list of 40 of my greatest accomplishments since birth.
+I have been reflecting for a while now on how I feel about turning forty years old in what seems like just the blink of an eye, or faster.
+I have gone back and forth about what I was going to write today.
+Initially, I thought I would write a list of 40 of my greatest accomplishments since birth.
 Truth be told, it felt a little self-indulgent.
 I ditched that idea.
 Next.

-I tossed around sharing all of the things I plan to do as I enter in to my first year as a forty something.
+I tossed around sharing all of the things I plan to do as I enter in to my first year as a forty-something.
 My dreams.
 My goals for myself.
 The things I plan to do to be a better version of me as I am always a work in progress.
-I like this idea, I will be documenting those things for sure.
-Whether they are one of the few things I keep to myself or not, it is a topic that will take some time and more thought, I decided to go with this for my birthday blog; thank you.
+I like this idea and I will be documenting those things for sure.
+Whether they are one of the few things I keep to myself or not, it is a topic that will take some time and more thought so I decided to go with this for my birthday blog: thank you.

-In forty years I have managed to curate a pretty incredible group of people I affectionately refer to as ‘my tribe.’
-I wanted to call these folks ‘my squad’, but I am middle aged now.
-That reference simply isn’t appropriate anymore.
+In forty years, I have managed to curate a pretty incredible group of people I affectionately refer to as ‘my tribe’.
+(I want to call these folks ‘my squad’, but I am middle-aged now.
+Sadly, that reference simply isn’t age-appropriate anymore.)
 This tribe of inspiring folks are all amazing in their own way and they make me want to be better.
 My people are incredible parents and entrepreneurs.
 They are philanthropists and innovators.
 They are brilliant men and women.
 They are some of the hardest working folks around.
 They are honest.
 They are hilarious.
 They have something to offer the world.
 They are winners at life.
 They are the reason I am who I am at this very moment.
 I am one lucky girl.
-Hold the phone!
+(Hold the phone!
 Do I get to call myself a girl anymore?
-Does this mean people are going to start calling me mam?
-Cougar.
+Does this mean people are going to start calling me ma’am?
+Cougar?
 Yes.
-Mam.
-No thank you.
-Sorry, I digress.
-Let’s try this again.
+Ma’am?
+No, thank you.
+Sorry, I digress.)

-Finally, I have heard that living with gratitude can contribute to living a healthier and happier life.
+I have heard that living with gratitude can contribute to a healthier and happier life.
 I don’t have to try to be grateful.
-It isn’t hard when you are surrounded by the people I am surrounded by.
-I just thought I would share is all.
-I think there is something to that notion and if you find you could make a little space for some gratitude in your life, well, I hope I inspired you.
-Also, in my elevated age, I have acquired a better understanding of the words, “life is precious.”
-I have said this before on other blogs and I don’t care if I am being redundant.
-Hug your mom.
-Pick up your phone, don’t text.
-Say the words, “I love you” to someone who hasn’t heard you say it in a while.
+It isn’t hard when you are surrounded by the people who surround me.
+I think there is something to that notion and if you find you could make a little space for some gratitude in your life, well, I hope I have inspired you.
+Also, in my elevated age, I have acquired a better understanding of the phrase “life is precious”.
+I have said it before and I’ll say it again: hug your mom, pick up your phone, don’t text, say the words, “I love you” to someone who hasn’t heard you say it in a while.
 Its a ride and its flying by us.
 Thank you for coming on this journey with me.
 Thank you for reading this blog.
 Don’t look back.
-Live your truth and, for fuck sake, do what feeds your soul!
+Live your truth and, for fuck’s sake, do what feeds your soul!

 Love it.
 Live it.
 Share it.